wafer-bw/jittermon/README.md

 ## TODOs

 ### Refactor
-  - collapse p2platency peer and grpcpeer into one
+  - collapse p2platency peer and grpcpeer into one package
-    - can implement a separate httppeer instead of having layers of abstraction
+    - can implement a separate httppeer
+    - parent GRPC peer abstraction may not be necessary
   - improve unit testability by having samplers emit samples to a channel
     - any type that emits samples should satisfy a specific interface for it
   - simplify recorder interface by using interface assertion to